 If the conversion would result in the Unitholder holding a number of Original Units or New Units of a value which is less than the minimum holding in the class concerned, the Manager may, if it thinks fit, convert the whole of the applicant's holding of Original Units to New Units (and make a charge on such conversion) or refuse to effect any conversion of the Original Units.
 No conversion will be allowed during any period when the right of Unitholders to require the redemption of their units is suspended.
-A conversion between units within a Fund may be subject to income equalisation as referred to in paragraph 21.2.
-A conversion of units within the same fund is not generally treated as a disposal for the purposes of taxation of capital gains under UK tax law, except for certain conversions into or out of Class IH units where there may be a disposal for capital gains tax, depending on the circumstances.
-Unitholders should seek professional advice in relation to their tax status.
+A conversion between units within the Fund may be subject to income equalisation as referred to in paragraph 21.2.
+A conversion of units within the same fund is not treated as a disposal for the purposes of taxation of capital gains.